gilesknap/k3s-minecraft/useful/deployed/new_master/README.md

 Disaster Recovery
 =================

+DEPRECATED: these notes are from when I was using an etcd server (HA config)

 backups
 -------
 You will need to backup these files on the original master to be able to